 Rationale: Correct handling of data is based on logical state-based versioning of records, not deletion.

 Details: Physical deletion of data was recommended when storage was more expensive, and security and auditability were considered a secondary concern.
 Logical state changes (Draft, Rejected, Approved, Released, Replaced, Restored, etc.) is the current recommended best practice.
-Important: Deletion of Personal Data (e.g.: see Right to be Forgotten) is done by anonymising data, by deleting Identifying attributes of the System User, and any data within records associated to the User.
+Important: Deletion of Personal Data (e.g., see Right to be Forgotten) is done by anonymising data, by deleting Identifying attributes of the System user, and any data within records associated to the user.

 Prompts: Does the solution’s services physically delete or logically delete records?
 Can changes be undone?